rixment/awu-plugin/README.md

 - retreiving information regarding the state of the network via `isNetworkAvailable`
 - determining if a device on which the app is running is of Tv-type via `isAndroidTv`
+- text based message sharing with the use of Android's Intent mechanism via `shareText`

 ## How to integrate